Catanduva

 Catanduva is a municipality in the state of São Paulo, Brazil.
-The population is 122,497 (2020 est.) in an area of 290.59 km^{2}.
+The population is 115,785 (2022 Census) in an area of 290.59 km^{2}.
 Is the second largest city in the Northern part of the state, after São José do Rio Preto.
 The city has a diversified economy, and the cultivation and processing of sugarcane is relevant.

 Catanduva is the center of the microregion of Catanduva with 221,465 inhabitants, in an area of 2,283.6 km^{2}.

 History

 The history of Catanduva begins in the middle of the 19th century, in lands that belonged to Araraquara and, posteriorly, originated the cities of Monte Alto, Jaboticabal and São José do Rio Preto.
 In the beginning of the 20th century, Catanduva was known as Cerradinho, a small village.

 On December 16, 1909, the village was elevated to district, with the name of Vila Adolpho, and on April 14, 1918, the municipality of Catanduva was established.